hathibelagal-dev/instantpolyglot/docs/eng/Old_English.md

 þēod-cyninga, þrym ġefrūnon,
 hū ðā æþelingas ellen fremedon.**

-("Lo, we have heard of the glory of the Spear-Danes, of the kings of the people, in the days of yore, how the princes performed deeds of valor.")
+(“Lo, we have heard of the glory of the Spear-Danes, of the kings of the people, in the days of yore, how the princes performed deeds of valor.”)

 2. The Lord's Prayer (West Saxon dialect):